-- Access or monitor (without notice) any use of the Noorda-COM network and College-owned applications including, but not limited to, internet access, email use, learning management system access and use, storage of electronic, magnetic, and other files and information, etc. Use of any Noorda-COM-sponsored applications constitutes consent to such access and monitoring. - Request and obtain proof of proper licensing from any user of any software applications found on Noorda-COM authorized equipment. - · Inspect the drive space of all account holders and any Noorda-COM computer equipment. - Monitor and read email messages and discussion boards.
-All electronic mail accounts and content of the discussion boards are the property of Noorda-COM. - · Periodically audit all authorized equipment for software and other materials that may violate this policy. - · Prohibited Activities - Users are strictly prohibited from performing, alone or in conjunction with, activities that include, but are not limited to, the following: - Sharing of passwords or logins, such as an individual allowing friends, family, co-workers, or others to use his/her Noorda-COM accounts. - Copying software without the proper authorization from Noorda-COM's Director of Technology Operations. - · Theft of hardware, software (including unauthorized reproduction), supplies or other property. - Installing software (including but not limited to games, shareware, freeware, careware, etc.) on any Noorda-COM computer hard drive or network drive without proper authorization from Noorda-COM's Director of Technology Operations. - · Without proper authorization, attempting to: - Access, copy or destroy programs or files that belong to other users or Noorda-COM; - Disable or overload any computer system or network; - Circumvent any system or procedure intended to protect the privacy or security of any person, network, information, data, program or system; or - Place or use, regardless of the means, on Noorda-COM property or in accounts on any Noorda-COM equipment so-called "hacker" files or other computer programs or devices whose principal function is to defeat security or copy protection mechanisms. - Modifying or altering Noorda-COM computing equipment: - · Changing computer settings; - Introducing viruses, worms, Trojan horses, trap-door programs, or other intentionally destructive or disabling codes into any system running on any Noorda-COM equipment (this includes the internet). - Making any changes without written permission from the IT Department. - Attempting to undermine network security, to impair functionality of the network, or to bypass restrictions including, but not limited to, security restrictions set by IT or Noorda-COM. - Assisting others in violating, or negligently allowing others to violate rules. - Sending messages with sexual, racial, discriminating or harassing content, including any offensive or unlawful remarks, jokes, slurs and obscenities. - Sending electronic chain letters. - Using email or internet services, including internet applications, for personal financial gain, business or commercial enterprises, or illegal activities (including use of Noorda-COM's email address or any part of a Noorda-COM domain name to solicit or receive solicited commercial-related or illegal communications). - Downloading any program to any Noorda-COM computer equipment without the prior consent of NOORDA-COM's Director of Technology Operations.
+- Users are strictly prohibited from performing, alone or in conjunction with, activities that include, but are not limited to, the following: - Sharing of passwords or logins, such as an individual allowing friends, family, co-workers, or others to use his/her Noorda-COM accounts. - Copying software without the proper authorization from Noorda-COM's Director of Technology Operations. - · Theft of hardware, software (including unauthorized reproduction), supplies or other property. - Installing software (including but not limited to games, shareware, freeware, careware, etc.) on any Noorda-COM computer hard drive or network drive without proper authorization from Noorda-COM's Director of Technology Operations. - · Without proper authorization, attempting to: - Access, copy or destroy programs or files that belong to other users or Noorda-COM; - Disable or overload any computer system or network; - Circumvent any system or procedure intended to protect the privacy or security of any person, network, information, data, program or system; or - Place or use, regardless of the means, on Noorda-COM property or in accounts on any Noorda-COM equipment socalled "hacker" files or other computer programs or devices whose principal function is to defeat security or copy protection mechanisms. - Modifying or altering Noorda-COM computing equipment: - · Changing computer settings; - Introducing viruses, worms, Trojan horses, trap-door programs, or other intentionally destructive or disabling codes into any system running on any Noorda-COM equipment (this includes the internet). - · Making any changes without written permission from the IT Department. - Attempting to undermine network security, to impair functionality of the network, or to bypass restrictions including, but not limited to, security restrictions set by IT or Noorda-COM. - Assisting others in violating, or negligently allowing others to violate rules. - Sending messages with sexual, racial, discriminating or harassing content, including any offensive or unlawful remarks, jokes, slurs and obscenities. - Sending electronic chain letters. - · Using email or internet services, including internet applications, for personal financial gain, business or commercial

+- enterprises, or illegal activities (including use of Noorda-COM's email address or any part of a Noorda-COM domain name to solicit or receive solicited commercial-related or illegal communications). - Downloading any program to any Noorda-COM computer equipment without the prior consent of Noorda-COM's Director of Technology Operations.